logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/authoring-test-procedures-under-on-premises-tfs/importing-tfs-test-suites.md

 ---
 title: "Importing Team Foundation Server test suites to TestArchitect"
-linktitle: "Importing Team Foundation Server test suites to TestArchitect"
+linktitle: "Importing TFS test suites"
 description: "Just as TFS test cases may be imported, test suites residing in TFS may be also imported into TestArchitect."
 weight: 5
 aliases: